Portrait of a Young Man with a Golden Chain: Accreditation

-In 1968, Gerson noted that the accreditation to Rembrandt "is not totally convincing” and in 1983 Werner Sumowsky put forward the name Govaert Flinck as a possible painter of the portrait.
+In 1968, Gerson noted that the accreditation to Rembrandt "is not totally convincing" and in 1983 Werner Sumowski put forward the name Govaert Flinck as a possible painter of the portrait.
 But it was only in 1989 that an opinion contradictory to the traditional accreditation was formed.
 In that year, the work was analysed by a member of the Rembrandt Research Project, a committee of specialists based in the Netherlands, to determine the authenticity of all the known paintings of Rembrandt.
-The commission's judgement was to deny the accreditation to the Dutch master, attributing the work instead to the “Rembrandt circle”.
+The commission's judgement was to deny the accreditation to the Dutch master, attributing the work instead to the "Rembrandt circle".

 A polemic discussion was established.
 In the same year, the historian Pietro Maria Bardi declared his disagreement with the commission's decision.
 Three years later, he restated his belief that the portrait "is a masterpiece", pointing out that many "foreign museums refuse to believe the Commissions verdict".
-In fact, institutions such as the Frick Collection of New York City, and specialists such as Simon Schama have rejected the committee's decision and the Rembrandt Commission have revised many of their accreditations (in 2005, four paintings attributed to the "Rembrandt circle” were republished by the commission as Rembrandt's autographic works).
+In fact, institutions such as the Frick Collection of New York City, and specialists such as Simon Schama have rejected the committee's decision and the Rembrandt Research Project have revised many of their accreditations (in 2005, four paintings attributed to the "Rembrandt circle" were republished by the commission as Rembrandt's autographic works).

-In 1998, Luiz Marques, Professor of Art History at Unicamp, also disagreed with the commission's judgement, listing a series of elements disregarded in the analysis by the Committee that, in his opinion, “distances the work from the radius of the Rembrandt action”.
-Marques even observed that scientific examination is necessary to obtain a more specific analysis surrounding the accreditation of the portrait, and the true authenticity of the signature – ignored by the Commission -, remembering that the prestige that the portrait enjoyed in the past also is a strong indication of its origin, at least in the Rembrandt studio.
+In 1998, Luiz Marques, Professor of Art History at Unicamp, also disagreed with the commission's judgement, listing a series of elements disregarded in the analysis by the Project that, in his opinion, "distances the work from the radius of the Rembrandt action".
+Marques even observed that scientific examination is necessary to obtain a more specific analysis surrounding the accreditation of the portrait, and the true authenticity of the signature – ignored by the Project -, remembering that the prestige that the portrait enjoyed in the past also is a strong indication of its origin, at least in the Rembrandt studio.

 Besides the above, the work was attributed to Rembrandt with more or less conviction by Cornelis Hofstede de Groot, Abraham Bredius, Hendrik Enno van Gelder, Egbert Haverkamp-Begemann and Christopher Brown amongst others, and by all the specialised critics prior to the 20th century, with the exception of Gustav Friedrich Waagen.